CCB Publishing

 Are you looking to tap into this ever growing market to expand your potential book sales?

-He is now able to offer his services to individual authors for a very reasonable rate.
+She is now able to offer her services to individual authors for a reasonable rate.
+If interested in having your book translated professionally, please contact her directly at katejmendoza@gmail.com.

 Book Promotion & Marketing Tips